Skip to main content

 • “Another thing that this game does well is the character design: each 'traveller' (playable character/class) feels completely unique from each other, and has their own upgrade trees/alternate unlockable abilities that allow the user to branch out into multiple playstyles.”

-• “Solid roguelike, cool character designs, but a bit lacking in story.”
+• “Solid roguelike, cool character designs, bit lacking in story though.”

 • “Character designs are quite flashy and mostly unique, even though their lore doesn't quite match their design.”